TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 16/Romans 16.1.md

 ---

-I commend unto you Phoebe our sister, who is a servant of the church that is at Cenchreae:
+I commend to you Phoebe, our sister, who is a servant of the assembly that is at Cenchreae,